M7Tro/chalk/README.md

 Okay.
 I see a few problems.
 The save button does not actually save the drawing.
 I get a 400 status response.
 Looking at the database, I can see that new images do not get added and old images are not updated.

+...

+I am not sure whcih features I should add at this point.
+You can signup and login.
+You can draw with multiple  colors and different thickness of the pen.
+You can save the drawing in the database.
+And then the drawing is retrieved on your login.
+What is the next step?

+Let's think about the end goal.
+What do I want?
+A game.
+I want to create a website that someone would want to join to have fun.

+Alright.
+A game.
+What kind of game?
+Obviously, one that uses drawing as its core mechanics.
+What can I do?
+How can I make something fast, lightweight and fun?
+How can I use the stuff that I implemented (drawing and storing it in database)?

+    A guessig game: a player is given a random word.
+The rest of the players in the lobby must guess the word by looking at what is drawn at the canvas.

+    A lightweight graphical redactor?
+What if I make a website that lets you copy/paste image from a clipboard.
+And then do all kinds of stuff with it.
+Remove background, retrieve colors, change color scheme, etc. That would be pretty cool.
+Something that I would actually use: quite often I want to do something with a screenshot I mage.
+But all the editors on web are quite big and complex.
+It would be nice to have something lightweight.